Samupietila/AI-Chatbot/README.md

 pip install -r requirements.txt

 3. **Set Up the Database**: Run the SQL scripts provided to create the necessary tables in your MySQL database.
+Check database localization from DatabaseLocalization.md

 4. **Configure Database Settings:** Update the Database/config.py file with your MySQL credentials.